shafeeee/nuox_interview/README.md

  Some pages are not responsive

- There are still lot of perfection, optimization needed. i just leave it as is due to the less time.
+ There are still lot of perfection, optimization needed. i just leave it as it is due to the less time.

  How to install?
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------